-We can readily relate to and recount the specifics of Holy Week...people who were in Jerusalem saw them gave eyewitness records.
-While perhaps the topic of some conversation, the 'Jesus matter' it was likely regarded as just another execution during Passover.
+We can readily relate to and recount the specifics of Holy Week...people in Jerusalem saw them gave eyewitness records.
+While perhaps the topic of some conversation, the

+'Jesus matter' it was likely regarded as an expected execution during Passover.
 The death of Jesus was, at most, a routine event for the citizens of Jerusalem...it would not have "made the news"...

-The return of Jesus, THE RESURRECTION is quite another matter.
+THE RESURRECTION...quite another matter.

-For contemporary comment let us turn to that of another Mary...of her, wrote commentator George Weigel, Mary Flannery O'Connor, an exceptionally gifted Catholic writer, combined remarkable insight into the Creed with deep and unsentimental piety, unblinking realism about the Church vs the soul-withering acids of modern secularism.
-In her 39 years she created a treasure of commentary about our reality...O'Connor sensed ours is an age of cynicism - rejection of all religious and moral principles, often in the belief that life is meaningless.
-She understood the evangelical sterility of the smiley-face, cheap-grace, balloons-and-banners Catholicism that would become rampant shortly after her death.
-[1964]
+Turning to a contemporary Mary...Mary Flannery O'Connor, wrote commentator George Wiegel, was an exceptionally gifted Catholic writer, who combined remarkable insight into the Creed with deep and unsentimental piety, unblinking realism about the Church vs the soul-withering acids of modern secularism.
+In her brief 39 years she created a treasure of commentary about our reality...O'Connor sensed ours is an age of cynicism - rejection of all religious and moral principles, often in the belief that life is meaningless.
+She understood the evangelical sterility of the smiley-face, cheap-grace, balloons-and-banners Catholicism that would become rampant shortly after her death.[1964]